Even though they protect you from viruses and other online threats, antivirus programs can slow down your computer, sometimes by quite a lot.

 Kaspersky Security Cloud Free was the undisputed winner in the free categories, beating all rivals in passive, full-scan and quick-scan impacts.
-It actually sped up the system a bit after installation, indicating that it may be more efficient that the built-in Microsoft Windows Defender, which runs by default but deactivates itself if a third-party antivirus program is installed.
+It actually sped up the system a bit after installation, indicating that it may be more efficient that the built-in Microsoft Defender Antivirus, which runs by default but deactivates itself if a third-party antivirus program is installed.

 Kaspersky Security Cloud Free's full-scan system impact was a barely noticeable 6%; its quick-scan impact was a barely measurable 1%.

 Most other programs were less consistent in their rankings.
 For example, McAfee Total Protection had a relatively light background impact, slowing down the Lenovo laptop by only 9% after installation.
 But McAfee's full scan hit our test laptop like a ton of bricks, slowing it down by 96%.